ketexon/kutie/README.md

     - [TimeLayer and ScalableTimeLayer](#timelayer-and-scalabletimelayer)
   - [Object](#object)

+## Notes

+Not everything is documented here.
+The source is pretty simple, so don't be afraid to look through it!

 ## Highlights

 - Adds "Open in Terminal" to the project pane (this was the reason I started this library lol)